K-Sato1995/gatsbyBlog/content/posts/Create-React-app-with-GraphQL-+-Apollo-+-Typescript/index.md

 ---
-title: Create React app with GraphQL + Apollo + Typescript
+title: "Create React app with GraphQL + Apollo + Typescript"
 description: A quick demonstration of how to create a react app in Typescript with GraphQL + Apollo + Typescript + GraphQLCodeGen.
 slug: create-react-app-with-graphql-apollo-typescript
 date: 2019-07-20